MAKEUP PRODUCTS (NON-PERMANENT)

 35321

-While the majority of chemicals in cosmetics pose little or no risk, several dozen are linked to significant medical problems, including neurological harm and cancer.
-Cosmetic chemicals invade a person's body through internal use, the skin, and inhalation, and lead to similar problems as food chemicals, per this site.
+Though many chemicals in cosmetics pose minimal or zero threat, dozens have been linked with considerable health problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics get into the body through the skin and inhalation, and lead to similar problems as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in food and several other commonly used goods.
-Still, no area of consumer goods is accountable to less government inspection than cosmetics, including Disappearing Ink.
-While many of the chemicals and contaminants in cosmetics likely present minimal risk, being exposed to a few has been linked to substantial health problems, including cancer.
+Chemicals linked to cancer are found in food and many other commonly used items.
+Still, no type of consumer items is accountable to less government direction than cosmetics, including Disappearing Ink.
+Although many of the chemicals and contaminants in cosmetics likely present minimal risk, your exposure to some has been linked to critical health concerns, such as cancer.